psiexperiment/psiexperiment/docs/source/index.rst

 .. note::

-   If you're interested in the interleaved stimulus design for auditory brainstem responses (ABRs) described in Buran et al. (2019) [1]_, please follow the regular install instructions then see :doc:`installing_abr`.
+   If you're interested in the interleaved stimulus design for auditory brainstem responses (ABRs) described in Buran et al. (2019) [1]_, we have :doc:`detailed information on how to use psiexperiment with the interleaved ABR program<interleaved_ABR>`.

 Screencasts
 -----------